 The professional specializations are art therapy, dance movement therapy, drama therapy, music therapy, poetry therapy and bibliotherapy, and psychodrama.

-Poetry Therapy and Bibliotherapy uses written language, poetry writing and reading, as well as story writing and reading in psychotherapy.
+Poetry/ Bibliotherapy uses written language, poetry writing and reading, expressive writing, journal writing, as well as story writing and reading within a therapeutic relationship.

-Psychodrama uses guided role-play to work on clients’ personal and interpersonal problems and possible solutions.
+Psychodrama uses guided role-play and specific techniques to explore clients’ personal and interpersonal problems and possible solutions.
 Psychodrama offers clients a “fail-safe” reality where feelings, thoughts, and behaviors can be explored and insights can be gained into past issues, present challenges, and future possibilities.

 Note: whereas drama therapy focuses on metaphorical dramatic enactments, classical psychodrama is more reality-based.
 However, some contemporary variations in psychodrama practice involve working with metaphors, thus blurring the boundaries between the two approaches.